Fechin/reference/README.md

 **Reference** is a collection of **cheatsheets** contributed by open source angels.
-It shares a quick reference cheat sheet for developers in a beautiful layout.
+It shares a quick reference cheat sheet for developers in a nice layout.

-We're happy to see your best skill cheat sheets in **Reference**, If you see a cheatsheet here is not fit, you can fix it or provide a better cheatsheet by submitting a PR.
+We're happy to see your best skill cheat sheets in **Reference**, If you see a cheatsheet here is not fit, you can fix it or provide a better cheatsheet by submitting a [PR](#contributing).

 ## Live Demo